Skip to content

 Scanner Architecture

-RustFS scanner adopts a hash sampling mechanism, selecting one out of every 1024 objects for inspection based on object name hashing to reduce performance impact on normal requests.
-The scanner is deeply integrated with the Erasure Coding module, able to utilize redundant shards for online reconstruction when detecting lost or corrupted shards, ensuring high data availability and consistency.
+The RustFS scanner uses a hash sampling mechanism, selecting one out of every 1024 objects for inspection based on object name hashing to minimize performance impact.
+The scanner is deeply integrated with the Erasure Coding module, utilizing redundant shards for online reconstruction when detecting lost or corrupted shards, ensuring high data availability and consistency.

 Data Verification and Recovery

-RustFS data verification mechanism can quickly check metadata consistency, with the latter performing bit-by-bit reading and verification to discover hidden bad blocks.
-Object scanner execution can detect issues like bit rot and trigger repair processes when necessary.
+The RustFS data verification mechanism checks metadata consistency and performs bit-by-bit reading and verification to discover hidden bad blocks.
+The object scanner detects issues like bit rot and triggers repair processes when necessary.

 Scanning Modes and Scheduling